 Amazon Made 600M Products Invisible to ChatGPT.
 Your Cloudflare Might Be Doing the Same Thing.

 Since July 1, 2025, Cloudflare blocks AI crawlers by default on every site.
-If you haven't touched your bot settings since then, ChatGPT can't see your products.
+If you haven't touched your bot settings since then, here's the blunt version: ChatGPT can't see your products.
 Neither can Perplexity.
 Neither can Claude.
+You did nothing wrong and you're still invisible.

-You're not alone — sites blocking AI crawlers now outnumber those blocking Googlebot by 7 to 1 (Cloudflare).
-Most of them don't even know it's happening.
+And you're not alone - sites blocking AI crawlers now outnumber those blocking Googlebot by 7 to 1 (Cloudflare).
+Most of them have no idea it's happening to them.

 Check yours right now - takes 30 seconds